Paleo Diet 101: a Comprehensive Beginners' Guide

 Can you eat rice on paleo?

-Grains are typically banned from the paleo diet, but it is true that rice occurs naturally and could be eaten before large-scale agriculture.
+Grains are typically banned from the paleo lifestyle, but it is true that rice occurs naturally and could be eaten before large-scale agriculture.
 Some paleo dieters eat small amounts of white rice, but it depends on why you're eating paleo - what you're trying to accomplish.

-Are bananas on the paleo diet?
+Are bananas on the paleo lifestyle?

 Being one of the fruits that hangs before us from the branches of trees, bananas are definitely paleo-friendly.